laro/Cilia/2 Standard Library/4 Matrix & Vector.md

 ### Datatype & Precision
 The default datatype is `Float` (64-bit precision), which is better suited for scientific calculations.

-Feel free to use your own derivations:
+Feel free to use your own type aliases:
 - `using Vec3 = cilia::Vector3<Float32>`
 - `using RGB = cilia::Vector3<UInt8>`